huyrua/llama2-chat-w-pdfs/readme.md

    ```
    pip install -r requirements.txt
    ```
 Optain these info for authorization:
 - Huggingface API Token: needed when you want to download the LLM from Huggingface at run time.
 If you choose to pre-download, store and load the model locally, you don't need this token
 - Pinecone API Key: use for Pinecone auth
-- Pinecone API Env: Pinecone environment where the Index was created
+- Pinecone API Env: Pinecone API environment where the Index was created

+Clone the .env.example and rename it to `.env`.
+Setup the values for below variables:
+- HUGGINGFACEHUB_API_TOKEN=<your Huggingface api token>
+- PINECONE_API_KEY=<your Pinecone API Key>
+- PINECONE_API_ENV=<your Pinecone API Env>

 ## Usage
 -----
 To use the MultiPDF Chat App, follow these steps:

-1. Ensure that you have installed the required dependencies and added these info to the `.env` file.
+1. Ensure that you have installed the required dependencie.
-- HUGGINGFACEHUB_API_TOKEN=<your Huggingface api token>
-- PINECONE_API_KEY=<your Pinecone api key>
-- PINECONE_API_ENV=<your Pinecone API>

-Open the app.py.
-Look for the

 2. Run the `app.py` file using the Streamlit CLI.
 Execute the following command:
    ```